7 Places to Hide Your Christmas Presents

 In this season of gift-giving, not only is it important to spend time finding the perfect gifts for your loved ones, but it’s also important that those gifts aren’t discovered and opened before Christmas.
 We’ve all done it too.
 As kids, we searched through the house looking for mom and dad’s hiding spot.
 If your parents were smart and creative, you never found those gifts until magically they were under the tree on Christmas morning.
 If your parents weren’t smart or creative, you found those packages and realized you didn’t get that super-cool Swatch Watch.

 So, now that you’re the one giving the gifts, it’s time to discuss the best places to keep them so that your family, significant other, or pet, doesn’t find them.
-The key to hiding a Christmas or Hannukah present is to find a place that keeps the gifts hidden and protected yet easily accessible.
+The key to hiding a Christmas or Hanukkah present is to find a place that keeps the gifts hidden and protected yet easily accessible.

 The Garage